privacyguides/privacyguides.org/docs/os/macos-overview.md

     Software downloaded from outside the official App Store is not required to be sandboxed.
 You should avoid non-App Store software as much as possible.

-macOS comes with built-in antivirus software called XProtect. ==We recommend that you **do not** install third-party antivirus software, as it is a major privacy and security concern==.
+macOS comes with built-in antivirus software called XProtect. ==We recommend that you **do not** install third-party antivirus software, as it is a major privacy and security concern.==

 ## Hardware

 Many security features in macOS like Secure Boot rely on Apple's hardware to function properly.
-For this reason, ==we recommend you only run it on Macs and avoid Hackintoshes==.
+For this reason, ==we recommend you only run it on Macs and avoid Hackintoshes.==

 Apple's newer hardware always has the [best security](https://support.apple.com/guide/security/apple-soc-security-sec87716a080/1/web/1); you should check to make sure the Mac you're buying has at least their M1 chip, as their Intel Macs are vulnerable to the [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit) exploit.